OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/octopus-version.md

 position: 4
 ---

 Docker image tags are used to define version information.
-However, aside from the convention that the `latest` tag indicates the latest image available, Docker tags do not inherently define any relationship between "versions".
+However, aside from the convention that the `latest` tag indicates the default image available, Docker tags do not inherently define any relationship between "versions".

 It is common practice to assign meaningful versions to Docker tags, and when a Docker image is used in the context of an Octopus deployment, these versions are used to select the latest available image, and restrict images using version ranges.